 Duke Law offers a full tuition scholarship to judges accepted to the program.

-The application for Duke Law’s Master of Judicial Studies Class of 2027 (entering in 2025) is now open and available at this link: https://duke.qualtrics.com/jfe/form/SV_cvTCkzGh0nGnnTw.
+The application for Duke Law’s Master of Judicial Studies Class of 2027 (entering in 2025) is now closed.
+If you would like to receive an email reminder when the next application is available, please send an email to Ann Yandian (ann.yandian@law.duke.edu).

-If you have questions, require special accommodations, or would like to request a change to your application, please email Ann Yandian at ann.yandian@law.duke.edu.
-We also invite you to receive occasional news and updates from the Bolch Judicial Institute by subscribing to our email list here.
+We invite you to receive occasional news and updates from the Bolch Judicial Institute by subscribing to our email list here.